 Jewish Books and Literature

 Weighing in at more than five pounds and offering up more than 500 pages of text and illustrations, Venice, The Jews and Europe: 1516-2016 (Rizzoli) is a comprehensive and valuable resource for understanding the institution of the first Jewish ghetto, on the 500th anniversary of its establishment in Venice, Italy.
-This book deserves shelf space in every synagogue library.

 In his newest book, Rabbi Rifat Sonsino, PhD, explores one of the best known – and least understood – texts in the Bible: the Ten Commandments.